 We will make an appointment for you each year and send you a notification by post.
 It is important that you keep this appointment or contact us to rearrange to a date that is more suitable for you.
-You can do this by emailing firstname.lastname@example.org or using the enquiry centre on the right of this page.
+You can do this by calling 01772 666 091 or emailing email@example.com

 If you can smell gas:

 - Turn off the gas supply.
 The main gas on/off lever can be found next to your gas meter

 - Open windows and doors.
 This will allow any gas which as built up in your home to disperse

 - Do not turn on/off lights/sockets or light any matches.
 Switching lights on, etc, can often generate sparks which could be enough to ignite any escaped gas in the air

 - Ring the Gas Emergency Helpline on 0800 111 999.